 By JOEY CAPPELLETTI and MIKE HOUSEHOLDER

-Investigators still were sorting out why Anthony McRae fired inside an academic building and the student union shortly before 8:30 p.m.
+Investigators were sorting out why Anthony McRae fired inside an academic building and the student union just before 8:30 p.m.
 Monday.
-The shootings led to a harrowing campus lockdown and a search for the gunman that ended roughly three hours later.
+An hourslong lockdown at the campus in East Lansing ended when he killed himself miles away while being confronted by police.

 “We have absolutely no idea what the motive was,” said Chris Rozman, deputy chief of campus police, adding that McRae, of Lansing, was not a student or Michigan State employee.